westerndevs/western-devs-website/source/_posts/2015-12-27-Migrating-from-Jekyll-to-Hexo-Part-2.md

 ### Empty categories

 This issue was probably the source of most of our trouble.
 Our permalink URL is of the form `/:category/:title`.
 For example: `/docker/yet-another-docker-intro/`.
 The issue is that the vast majority of our posts are uncategorized.
-And Jekyll and Hexo handles uncategorized posts very differently in their permalinks.
+And Jekyll and Hexo each handle uncategorized posts very differently in their permalinks.

 In the front matter for Hexo, you can define a default category which all posts will use if a category is not assigned.
 So if you set the default category to "moo", your permalink URL will be: `/moo/a-discussion-on-knockout/`.

 In Jekyll, an uncategorized post appears at the root of the site.
-Like this one: `http://www.westerndevs.com/Migrating-from-Jekyll-to-Hexo-Part-2`.
-But setting the default category to an empty string or to `/`, let to fully-qualified URLs that look like this: `//Migrating-from-Jekyll-to-Hexo-Part-2`.
+Like this: `http://www.westerndevs.com/Migrating-from-Jekyll-to-Hexo-Part-2`.
+But setting the default category to an empty string or to `/`, led to fully-qualified URLs that look like this: `//Migrating-from-Jekyll-to-Hexo-Part-2`.
 I believe this is a bug in the permalink generator.
 It's generating the permalink as /category/title and when there is no category, it's not going to treat it any differently.

 Our initial solution to this was to stick with a default category of `uncategorized` but to alias each post to the root so that existing URLs would still work but would redirect to the new one.
 Alas, we have Disqus comments to deal with and those are tied to a specific URL.
 We could have migrated them but we also would have had to contend with sucky looking URLs that have `uncategorized` in them.

 Our current solution: [fork Hexo](https://github.com/westerndevs/hexo).
 In our fork, we add some handling when generating the URL for a post so that if it starts with a //, we trim one of them.
 Not the most elegant solution but workable for now.
 And if that's not hacky enough for you, check out the solution for...

-### Permalinks/Disqus
+### Permalinks/Disqus Comments

 After deployment, we discovered none of the existing Disqus comments were showing on our posts.
 The Disqus script was working because you could add new comments and it would show "Also on Western Devs" comments.
 Just no existing comments.

 The culprit was, again, the permalink.
 Because of the leading //, Disqus thought the URL for our posts was (as an example): http://www.westerndevs.com//a-discussion-on-knockout.
 That double slash was enough to confuse it into not showing comments.

-Our interim solution:
+Our interim solution is to include this in our post template:

 ```
 var disqus_url = '<%= page.permalink %>'.replace(".com//", ".com/");
 ```

-This is a stopgap until we can dive into the Hexo code and determine the root cause.
+That right there is some quality coding...

 ### Feed/Sitemap/iTunes

 This issue is more of a warning not to over-think things.
-Our feed is served up at http://www.westerndevs.com/feed.
+Our feed is served up at [http://www.westerndevs.com/feed](http://www.westerndevs.com/feed).
 In Jekyll, we created a `feed.xml` file and assumed that it did some magic to generate a `feed` file.
 And we had a hell of a time trying to get Hexo to generate that same file without the .xml extension.
 Even to the point where we created our own package that still didn't quite work.

 Then someone realized that Jekyll was not actually generating a `feed` file, just a `feed.xml` file.
 Whatever GitHub Pages runs on allows you to access XML files without the extension.
 Jekyll's development server knows this.
 Hexo's doesn't.
 So when we run locally, we can't access our various XML files (for our RSS feed, our iTunes feed, and our sitemap) without specifying the extension.
 But on the deployed site, they work fine.